Great Zimbabwe

-Great Zimbabwe is a medieval city in the south-eastern hills of the modern country of Zimbabwe, near Lake Mutirikwi and the town of Masvingo.
-It is thought to have been the capital of a great kingdom during the Late Iron Age, about which little is known.
-Construction on the city began in the 9th century and continued until it was abandoned in the 15th century.
-The edifices are believed to have been erected by the ancestral Shona.
-The stone city spans an area of 7.22 km2 and could have housed up to 18,000 people at its peak, giving it a population density of approximately 2,500 per square kilometre.
+Great Zimbabwe was a city in the south-eastern hills of the modern country of Zimbabwe, near Masvingo.
+It was settled from around 1000 CE, and served as the capital of the Kingdom of Great Zimbabwe from the 13th century.
+It is the largest stone structure in precolonial Southern Africa.
+Major construction on the city began in the 11th century until the 15th century, and it was abandoned in the 16th or 17th century.
+The edifices were erected by ancestors of the Shona people, currently located in Zimbabwe and nearby countries.
+The stone city spans an area of 7.22 km2 and could have housed up to 18,000 people at its peak, giving it a population density of approximately 2500 PD/km2.
+The Zimbabwe state centred on it likely covered 50,000 km² (19,000 sq mi).
 It is recognised as a World Heritage Site by UNESCO.

-Great Zimbabwe is believed to have served as a royal palace for the local monarch.
-As such, it would have been used as the seat of political power.
-Among the edifice's most prominent features were its walls, some of which are eleven metres high.
-They were constructed without mortar (dry stone).
-Eventually, the city was abandoned and fell into ruin.
+The site of Great Zimbabwe is composed of the Hill Complex, the Valley Complex, and the Great Enclosure (constructed at different times), and contained area for commoner housing within the perimeter walls.
+There is disagreement on the functions of the complexes among scholars.
+Some consider them to have been residences for the royals and elites at different periods of the site, while others infer them to have had separate functions.
+The Great Enclosure, with its 11 m (36 ft) high dry stone walls (that is, constructed without mortar), was built during the 13th and 14th centuries, and likely served as the royal residence, with demarcated public spaces for rituals.

 The earliest document mentioning the Great Zimbabwe ruins was in 1531 by Vicente Pegado, captain of the Portuguese garrison of Sofala on the coast of modern-day Mozambique, who recorded it as Symbaoe.
 The first confirmed visits by Europeans were in the late 19th century, with investigations of the site starting in 1871.
+Great Zimbabwe and surrounding sites were looted by European antiquarians between the 1890s and 1920s.
 Some later studies of the monument were controversial, as the white government of Rhodesia pressured archaeologists to deny its construction by black Africans.
+Its African origin only became consensus by the 1950s.
 Great Zimbabwe has since been adopted as a national monument by the Zimbabwean government, and the modern independent state was named after it.

-The word great distinguishes the site from the many smaller ruins, now known as "zimbabwes", spread across the Zimbabwe Highveld.
-There are 200 such sites in southern Africa, such as Bumbusi in Zimbabwe and Manyikeni in Mozambique, with monumental, mortarless walls.
+The word great distinguishes the site from the many smaller ruins, known as "zimbabwes", spread across the Zimbabwe Highveld.
+There are around 200 such sites in Southern Africa, such as Bumbusi in Zimbabwe and Manyikeni in Mozambique, with monumental, mortarless walls.